Interacting with the real blockchain

 --net <network>): Connects to the real blockchain and uses configured wallets

-# Test locally without spending real TON
+# Test locally without spending real GRAM

 acton script deploy.tolk

-# Deploy to testnet using real wallet
+# Deploy to testnet using real testnet wallet

 acton script deploy.tolk --net testnet

-# Deploy to mainnet using real wallet
+# Deploy to mainnet using real mainnet wallet

 fun main() {